Lickway/liekwegmedia/index.md

 ## Jordan Liekweg

-I am a drivem full stack web developer passionate about people and productivity.
+I am a driven full stack web developer passionate about people and productivity.
 Creating solutions to better myself and my team are always on my mind.
 With my skills in JavaScript, HTML, CSS, Ruby, and more, I am confident in my ability to be a successful teammate and peer.
 Let’s cultivate an environment filled with critical thinking, together, so that we can continue to learn.

 ## [Memory Game](http://elastic-volhard-069df6.bitballoon.com/)